75 Must Know Nautical Terms

 - Beam reach, when the wind is on either the port or starboard beam (4 & 5).

-- Broad reach, when the wind is either on the port or starboard quarter (6 & 7).
+- Broad reach is when the wind is on the port or starboard quarter (6 & 7).

-- Dead run, when the wind is blowing from behind the ship (8).
+- Dead run, when the wind blows from behind the ship (8).

 56. Port

-Port is used to refer to the left-hand side of the bow when facing the bow.
-Onboard, you may use this term as an alternative to left, and vice versa.
-All in all, alternative terms for left and right are used in sailing since their more common counterparts can be confusing aboard a ship.
+Port refers to the left-hand side of the bow when facing it.
+Onboard, you may use this term as an alternative to left and vice versa.
+Alternative terms for left and right are used in sailing since their more common counterparts can be confusing aboard a ship.

 Aside from that, a port is a facility where ships dock to discharge or load cargo and passengers.